mbbsemu/mbbsemu-docker/README.md

 # MBBSEmu Docker image

+## Todos

+- [] Figure out how to get the VERSION arg passed in / configured in the Dockerfile - maybe download directly from mbbsemu?
+- [] Go through files changed on the linuxserver.io branch; remove commented out reference code from the old implementation
+- [] Update this README to account for linuxserver changeover

 ## Motivation

 Truth be told, as of 2020-02-16 it's probably easiest to run and tinker with the emulator locally,